Lynne Tillman, c. 2002

 Sussler has edited five anthologies: BOMB Interviews, City Lights (1991); BOMB: Speak Art!
 (1997), Speak Fiction and Poetry!
 (1998) and Speak Theater and Film!
 (1999), published by Gordon and Breach; and The Author Interviews (2014) published by Soho Press.

-Her first novel, Station of the Birds, written in the mid-90s into the early aughts, will be published by Spuyten Duyvil in the fall of 2025.
+Her first novel, Station of the Birds, written in the mid-90s into the early aughts, will be published by Spuyten Duyvil in January 2026.

 She lives and works in Brooklyn, New York with her two felines, Calliope and Woody Ray.